AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/channels.md

 already maxed out, some devices may not get their required channels, use colored cables, cable anchors and tunnels to your advantage to make sure your channels go in the path you desire.

+# Ad-Hoc Networks

+A Network without a <ItemLink id="controller"/>
+is considered to be Ad-Hoc, and can support up to 8 channel using devices.
+Once you exceed 8 devices the networks channel using devices will shutdown, you can either remove devices, or add a <ItemLink id="controller"/>.

+Unlike with controllered networks, [smart cables](../items-blocks-machines/cables.md) on ad-hoc networks will show the number of channels in use network-wide instead of the number of channels flowing through that specific cable.

+While using [Ad-Hoc](ad-hoc-networks.md) networks each device will use 1 channel network wide, this is very different from how <ItemLink id="controller"/> allocate channels based on shortest route.

 # A Visual Example